 Individual support

+We support you in creating a profile in the Funding & Tenders Portal to make your university visible as a project partner.
 We will help you to find the right partner or coordinator for your research idea.

 Support to the application team

-Are you preparing a research proposal and would like a second opinion to ensure your proposal is complete and aligns with the requirements of the call?
+Are you preparing a research proposal and looking for a second opinion to make sure it’s complete and fits the call requirements?
 We are happy to provide thorough proofreading and guidance.
+Please send your project outline by e-mail at least three weeks before the official call deadline.

 Even a high-quality application may be rejected.
-We are happy to assist you in analysing your Evaluation Summary Report (ESR) and developing valuablelessons learned for future applications as the next call will surely come.
+We are happy to assist you in analysing your Evaluation Summary Report (ESR) and developing valuable lessons learned for future applications as the next call will surely come.

 Events &